Aethylred/dynaguppy/README.md

     cd /etc/puppet
     ```

-1. Bootstrap the puppet repositories and installation (**Note:** use the bootstrap script appropriate for your OS):
+1. Bootstrap the puppet repositories and installation (use the bootstrap script appropriate for your OS, and set execute permission if required):

     ```
     ./bootstrap/ubuntu.sh